rackerlabs/docs-cloud-networks/api-docs/common-gs/using-client.rst

 Install the neutron client
 --------------------------

-To install the neutron client for Ubuntu, Debian, or Mac OS X, run the following command:
+To install the neutron client for the Ubuntu operating system, Debian, or Mac OS X, run the following command:

 .. code::